henricasi/equilibrio-game/README.md

 ![Title screen](images/title-screen.png)

-This is a small puzzle game made as Project 1 of Web Development Course at **Ironhack São Paulo**.
+This is a short puzzle game made as Project 1 of Web Development Course at **Ironhack São Paulo**.

 Help the yogi concentrate by balancing the scale in his head.